davedean/simracing-numpad/README.md

 And again, for "layer 3".

-### How many keys?

-Using a cheap numpad, I have 15 usable keys.

-This script is set up for THREE layers.

-So 45 virtual keys.
+This turns 15 keys in 45.

 ### Changing layer

-To change layer, you use the layerKey (default is Numpad0)
+To change layer, you use the layerKey (default is NumpadEnter, as iRacing won't map to Enter anyway)

 Tap it without holding to select "layer 1".